German Whip: Music video

 The song has two music videos.
 The first was released in 2013, directed by Jay Parpworth and produced by SB.TV, gaining 10.4 million views and was shown nationwide via all major TV channels such as MTV and The Box.
 The second was released six months later and was produced by Vevo, and features an array of German cars.

 Critical reception

-Critical reception has been positive to mixed.
+Critical reception has generally been positive.
 Swarve Men Magazine called the song "awesomely catchy".
 Robert Foster of Bankholidaycomes.com said the song was a "little nugget of grime fun".
 In addition, Stagedoor.fm said that heaven would be "hot weather, coupled with the windows down, plus [the Skepta, Professor Green, Bossman Birdie & Rizzle Kicks] remix".
-However, Robin Murray of Clashmusic.com commended Meridian Dan's "untamed vocal", but dismissed the beat as "ridiculous".
+Robin Murray of Clashmusic.com commended Meridian Dan's "untamed vocal", with him "electrifying the studio and riding on top of a ridiculous beat".
 Complex magazine ranked the song second on their list of "Grime's Most Impatcful Songs of the 2010s", calling it an "anthem to kickstart the [grime] buzz - most importantly bringing grime back to commercial daytime radio".